-Our programs benefit all residents and businesses in San Francisco and focus on supporting those communities most in need.
-All our initiatices are underpinned by a commitment to racial equity, inclusivesness, and accessibility.
+Equity: Our programs benefit all residents and businesses in San Francisco and focus on supporting those communities most in need.
+All our initiatives are underpinned by a commitment to racial equity, inclusiveness, and accessibility.

 Tyrone Jue was appointed Director of the San Francisco Environment Department (SF Environment) by Mayor London Breed in 2023, after serving as the Department’s Acting Director for more than a year.
 Read more.

 Visiting the SFE office